 5 – Portland ranked Best Beer City in the World.
 Like we said… DUH!

-6 – Portland is the 18th Best City For Millennials 2015.
-When evaluated for things such as the number of millennials, job opportunities, and access to bars, restaurants, and affordable housing, Portland came it at 18.
+6 – Forbes ranked Portland as the 18th Best City For Millennials in 2015.
+When evaluated for things such as the number of millennials, job opportunities, and access to bars, restaurants, and affordable housing, Portland came in at 18.
 Not bad when you consider they reviewed the data of 232 cities.

 7 – Portland is considered to have a higher cost of living regarding housing costs than the average US city.

-8 – We love our food – Portland first started making spaces for food carts as early as 1912!
+8 – We love our food – Portland first started making spaces foras early as 1912!
 We have so many food carts, that we rival New York in this foodie fact.
 Now that is an accomplishment!

 10 – Women edge out men – 50.5% of the population in Portland are female.
 We kind of like the fact that our population is fairly even.

 11 – Portland’s green-friendly city has the largest number of vegetarian and vegan options for diners in the country, and almost 80% of our restaurants are local.
 Anyone eating gluten-free these days?